 Amenorrhea is so rife in the amateur peloton that a lot of riders – and even coaches – think it’s ‘normal’.
 There’s also a tendency to believe that ‘unhealthy’ habits are evident in obviously low weight.
 Not true.

 After about a decade of switching between no periods and hormonal contraceptives, I decided to address the issue.
-When I stopped restricting carbs and started fuelling my sessions, my cycle came back – and I didn’t even put on any weight.
+When I stopped restricting carbs and started fuelling my sessions, my cycle came back – and I didn’t even put on any weight (actually I lost weight).

 I knew I wasn’t alone in my experience, so I launched a large scale survey to understand how male and female cyclists were being affected by attempts to reduce weight.

 Our Cycling Weekly reader survey found that 30 per cent of female and 15 per cent of male respondents exhibit symptoms of RED-S (chronic or repeated mismatch between energy demand and energy intake).